getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 ### JavaScript

-To access our tracing features, you will need to install our Performance integration:
+To access our tracing features, you will need to install our Tracing integration:

 ```bash
 $ npm install @sentry/browser